RoxyNomad/eternal-ghosts/README.md

 -media
 						- ZoomOutLogo, rendering the fetched outgoing logo after the header
 						- SocialIcons, show the icons in the bar and have the links implemented
-						- Media (coming in future), render the fetched videolinks after the bar on page -links
+						- Media (coming in future), render the fetched videolinks after the bar on page -contact
-						- RollInLogo, rendering the fetched rolled in logo after the header
-						- SocialIcons, show the icons in the bar and have the links implemented
-						- Links (coming in future), render the fetched links from other bands or companies after the bar on page -contact
 						- RollInLogo, rendering the fetched rolled in logo after the header
 						- SocialIcons, show the icons in the bar and have the links implemented